 How Homage is Building a Fairer, Healthier World for Everyone

 Here at Homage, we firmly believe in building a fairer, healthier world.
-Whether it’s a teleconsultation, a doctor house call, or a personal care session, our full list of services is committed to making healthcare affordable and accessible for all.
+Whether it’s a personal care session or physiotherapy, our full list of services is committed to making healthcare affordable and accessible for all.

 No matter the medical situation, Homage makes primary healthcare easy to reach with a few taps of your fingertips.
 Simply download our in-house Homage app and you can start requesting care for yourself and your loved ones anytime, anywhere.
-Online doctor consultations on our Homage app start from $20/session, making it much more affordable than a typical physical trip to your neighbourhood GP clinic.
-Our Homage care advisors and specialists are also always available to help you assess and decide on the most appropriate treatment plans.
+Our Homage Care Advisors and Specialists are always available to help you assess and decide on the most appropriate treatment plans.

 Other than making holistic healthcare affordable and accessible to care recipients, Homage also offers an improved alternative work model for healthcare care providers and professionals.
 Homage frees healthcare professionals from being tied to traditional healthcare institutions like hospitals or polyclinics.
 Instead, Homage care professionals enjoy a flexible work arrangement and are able to accept job offers according to their own schedules, avoiding the shackles of a typical 9-5 workday.
 In this way, Homage empowers healthcare professionals looking to rejoin the workforce through employment in their own time and target, without being restrained by their personal commitments.